NaveedHossain2026/CST8915-Lab3/README.md

 ### How does deploying microservices on Azure Web App Service differ from running them locally?

 Running microservices locally uses a developer's own hardware for development and testing within a simplified, low-scale environment.
-Running the microservice on Azure uses a managed cloud environment with built-in features like automatic scaling, load balancing, high availability, and monitoring.
-Therefore local deployment focuses on development speed while Azure deployment ensures microservices remain secure, monitored, and resilient at scale.
+Running microservices on Azure uses a managed cloud environment with built-in features like automatic scaling, load balancing, high availability, and monitoring.
+Therefore, local deployment focuses on development speed while Azure deployment ensures microservices remain secure, monitored, and resilient at scale.

 ### Why is it important to use environment variables for configurations in a cloud environment?